dynacentri/Jelastic-Pterodactyl-Node/README.md

 This Mainfest will automatticly create a new Node on your Pterodactyl Panel and configure the node and start it.

-Included is a one-click add-on to automaticvly upgrade the wings service.
+Included is a one-click add-on to upgrade the wings service.

 Certbot is used to generate and renew the SSL certificates.